 To determine and understand the Rand foreign exchange market within the global market and who the major players are that are active in this market, was an all-important element in our studies.

-Firstly, the above chart shows the global currency market, which has exploded as a financial tradable market in the past few years, with a Daily turnover in 2007 of \$3.21 trillion Dollars!
+Firstly, the above chart shows the global currency market, which has exploded as a financial tradable market in the past few years, peaking in 2008 with a Daily turnover of about \$4 trillion!